Marcus Tullius Tiro

-Marcus Tullius Tiro (died 4 BC) was first a slave, then a freedman, of Cicero from whom he received his nomen and praenomen.
+Marcus Tullius Tiro (73–4 BC) was first a slave, then a freedman, of Cicero from whom he received his nomen and praenomen.
 He is frequently mentioned in Cicero's letters.
 After Cicero's death Tiro published his former master's collected works of letters and speeches.
 He also wrote a considerable number of books himself, and is thought to have invented an early form of shorthand.

 Life

 The year of Tiro's birth is uncertain.
 Groebe, in the Realencyclopädie, places it at 103 BC per a statement in Jerome that Tiro died in his hundredth year; this dating, however, is unlikely given that Cicero's letters imply that he was much younger.
 Moreover, because valuable slaves usually received their freedom within a few years, Kathryn Tempest in the Encyclopedia of Ancient History, along with William McDermott in Historia, place his birth c.
 80 BC.

 There is no clear evidence of Tiro's parents or of his status as verna (slave born into a master's household).
 That said, he was probably verna and various scholars have speculated as to his birth parents.
 Groebe suggested he could have been born into Cicero's grandfather's household by a prisoner; others have suggested he could have been Cicero's son by a slave mistress, but this "should not be taken too seriously".
 Literary evidence of Tiro's activities grows, due to Cicero's letters, for Tiro's later life.
 Cicero frequently refers to Tiro in his letters (more than sixty such letters, with the whole 16th book of Cicero's letters to friends included).
 His duties included taking dictation, deciphering Cicero's handwriting and managing his table, as well as his garden and financial affairs.